yugan6669/MAC_ADDRESS_RESTAPI/README.md

 - Execute the bash script.
     - build the image
-    - create one text file mac_addrs.txt and maintain all MACAddresses in this file.
+    - create one text file like mac_addrs.txt and maintain all MacAddresses in this file.
-    - Script will execute this file and display the output according to that MAC_ADDRESS if mac_addrs.txt file not found it will display       README.md.
+    - execute the script and display the output according to that MAC_ADDRESS found in mac_addrs.txt file if mac_addrs.txt file not           found it will display README.md.

   ```
                 $ bash docker-script.sh